-ACSLogo for Mac OS X
+ACSLogo for macOS

 Home Features Release Notes Examples

-ACSLogo is a Logo Interpreter for Mac OS X.
+ACSLogo is a Logo Interpreter for macOS.

 Logo is a popular language used to teach simple programming by guiding the progress of a ÔturtleÕ which moves around a graphics screen: